 A crisp fall day is a perfect time to get grounded and explore the region on foot.
 From chasing waterfalls to picking Honeycrisp apples, your final day of exploring will be an active one!

 Fuel up with a farm-fresh breakfast at Glen Mountain Bakery & Deli before a day of hiking and outdoor activity.
 Start your day at the gorgeous Gorge Trail in Watkins Glen State Park.
 With 19 waterfalls, caves, and stone bridges it’s clear why it was voted NY’s #1 state park by USA Today.
 The trail is 1.5 miles one way with over 800 stone stairs and tunnels chiseled through rock formations.
 Carve out at least two hours to complete this hike and expect to get wet.
 Wear comfortable hiking shoes and bring your camera!

-Take a quick drive down to Seneca Harbor Station for a seafood lunch overlooking Seneca Lake.
-The dining room is part of the original train station constructed in 1876.
+Take a quick drive down to the Watkins Glen Harbor Hotel and have lunch overlooking beautiful Seneca Lake at their Blue Pointe Grille.
 After lunch, get ready to take your pick of apples at Apples and Moore.
 With over 20 varieties available, stroll through fifty acres picking fruit with a wagon to haul them in.
 Fresh apple cider donuts are homemade every Wednesday, Friday, Saturday, and Sunday.
 Check in the store for apple cider, apple butter, jams, and jellies.
 Farm hours during harvest are 7-days a week 9:00 AM – 6:00 PM.